qwc-services/qwc-fulltext-search-service/README.md

 ### Trgm backend

-You can choose the solr backend by setting
+You can choose the trgm backend by setting

     "search_backend": "trgm"